Trinitysudo/Trinity-Debloater/README.md

 🔹 **Easy to use - Simple and clean GUI for effortless navigation**

+🔹 **M.A.S Mass Activation Script in use in the Tool Combined two make it perfect**

 🔹 **Inspired by Chris Titus Tool - A more streamlined experience tailored for my needs.**

 🔹 **Fully customizable - Select the tweaks and apps that fit your workflow.**